Yellodude/DaMa/README.md

 # Hello there!
-Welcome to my personal website project, DaMa!
+Welcome to my personal web project, DaMa!